aspect-build/rules_js/docs/npm_import.md

 node_package_types_node()
 ```

-The instantiates an `js_binary` target for this package that can be referenced by the alias
+This instantiates a `node_package` target for this package that can be referenced by the alias
 `@//link/package:npm__name` and `@//link/package:npm__@scope+name` for scoped packages.
 The `npm` prefix of these alias is configurable via the `namespace` attribute.

-When using `translate_pnpm_lock`, you can `link` all the npm dependencies in the lock files with:
+When using `translate_pnpm_lock`, you can `link` all the npm dependencies in the lock file with:

 ```
 load("@npm//:node_modules.bzl", "node_modules")